What Are Commuter Benefits?

 2. Qualified Transportation

-A Qualified Parking account allows you to put aside tax-free dollars each month to pay for eligible parking expenses.
+A Qualified Parking account allows the employee only, not their family members or dependents, to put aside tax-free dollars each month to pay for eligible parking expenses.

-Eligible parking expenses include paying for parking at your place of work or paying for parking at the location from which you are taking mass transportation to work (e.g. lightrail station).
+Eligible parking expenses include paying for parking at the employee’s place of work or paying for parking at the location from which they are taking mass transportation to work (e.g. lightrail station).

-A Qualified Transportation account allows you to put aside tax-free dollars each month to pay for eligible mass transit expenses.
+A Qualified Transportation account allows the employee only to put aside tax-free dollars each month to pay for eligible mass transit expenses.

-Eligible mass transit expenses include bus, lightrail, or subway passes and vanpool (6 or more people)–any form of mass transit that you are using to commute to work.
+Eligible mass transit expenses include bus, lightrail, or subway passes and vanpool (6 or more people)–any form of mass transit that the employee is using to commute to work.